 I can decide whether or not to look at the actual credit card offers.
 I appreciate all of the information I am being provided for free on Moneytips, and if I did decide to get another credit card, I would be happy to use their links.

-If you are interested in refinancing your home, the Mortgage Planner page assesses your current situation and suggests lenders that you might consider using for a refinance.
+If you are interested in refinancing your home, the Mortgage Planner page assesses your current situation and suggests lenders to consider using for a refinance.
 If your credit score isn’t excellent, they also recommend things you can do to improve it before you attempt a refinance.

 As is consistent with the other pages, there are also guides and more information at the bottom of the page to help you learn more about topics such as the home appraisal process and closing your home loan.